-The Workforce Planning Board of Waterloo Wellington Dufferin (WPB) leads local workforce development by identifying local labour market needs/trends/priorities and working with the community to develop action plans to address these issues.
+Since 1997, the Workforce Planning Board of Waterloo Wellington Dufferin (WPB) has led local workforce development by identifying local labour market trends and priorities and working with the community to develop action plans to address these issues.

 Who Do We Serve?

 WPB is one of 26 local boards across the province of Ontario, made up of workforce development stakeholders.
 WPB is funded by the Ministry of Labour, Immigration, Training and Skills Development.